 Just Back: Exploring South Africa with World’s Best Winner Micato Safaris

 We here at T+L know that our readers are the savviest around.
 So when I decided to go to South Africa essentially on a whim with three weeks’ notice, I decided it would be prudent to leave the trip planning to the experts.
-And if Micato Safaris’ impressive showing in our annual World’s Best Awards is anything to go by—they were voted Top Safari Outfitter for the ninth year running in the 2012 survey, out in the August issue—they must be the best.
+And if Micato Safaris’ impressive showing in our annual World’s Best Awards is anything to go by—they were voted Top Safari Outfitter for the ninth year running in the 2012 survey—they must be the best.

-The Micato experience begins before you’ve even boarded your flight, with the delivery of a mammoth safari bag filled with a bound itinerary, helpful packing list, and some gifts (a handy flashlight and a stylish passport holder), all wrapped in animal-print tissue paper to get you in the safari spirit.
+The Micato experience began before I had even boarded the flight, with the delivery of a mammoth safari bag filled with a bound itinerary, helpful packing list, and some gifts (a handy flashlight and a stylish passport holder), all wrapped in animal-print tissue paper to get you in the safari spirit.
 But even for someone like me, who likes to plot out every detail on my trips, it was nice to surrender myself to someone else’s expertise for a week and let them handle the logistics.

 And wow, did they handle them.
-We were greeted by a VIP airport staffer the moment we stepped off the plane in Cape Town, who then escorted us to immigration and had our bags waiting for us on the other side; he deposited us with our Micato guides, who briefed us on the week’s plans, handed us a cell phone, and took care of check-in at the hotel (the super-glam One&Only Cape Town, this year’s World’s Best hotel in Africa and the Middle East and No. 14 overall), all as we watched wordlessly from behind a haze of jet lag and travel fatigue.
+We were greeted by a VIP airport staffer the moment we stepped off the plane in Cape Town, who then escorted us to immigration and had our bags waiting for us on the other side; he deposited us with our Micato guides, who briefed us on the week’s plans, handed us a cell phone, and took care of check-in at the hotel (the super-glam One&Only Cape Town), all as we watched wordlessly from behind a haze of jet lag and travel fatigue.
 I could really get used to not having to think for myself.